iii) Elements of GCP and Compliance

 - Review of IND/IDE documentation to assure compliance with FDA regulations and Rockefeller University policy;

 The goal of the comprehensive Program of IND Assistance is to support the investigator so as to reduce the regulatory burden, improve efficiency, and address the risk management aspects of the IND, while maintaining the investigator's direct responsibility for the integrity of the IND itself, regulatory compliance, and the safety of the participants.
-PIA services will be supplemented by the other clinical research support services routinely offered by the CRSO.
+PIA services are integrated with the other clinical research support services routinely offered by other CCTS cores.

-- Currently, Case Report Forms are routinely provided by industry sponsors for their studies.
+- Case Report Forms are routinely provided by industry sponsors for their studies.
 For investigator-initiated studies, data collection worksheets are developed to organize the collection of clinical data that is not required as part of the medical record.
-Investigators are encouraged to meet with the Clinical Research Specialists of the CRSO for assistance in designing these tools and to insure that all required elements are captured.
+Investigators are encouraged to meet with a member of the Research Facilitation Office, or the Clinical Research Specialists of the CRSO for assistance in designing these tools and to ensure that all required elements are captured.
 The Department of Research Nursing coordinates the data collection elements of the protocol in the Clinical Protocol Pathway which serves as a medical record and source document.
 The new electronic clinical research management system 'Forms Wizard" facilitates generation of case report forms and templates.
-Systematic use of CRFs will assist in orderly workflow, reduce duplication of effort and documentation, and help to insure compliance with GCP.
+Systematic use of CRFs will assist in orderly workflow, reduce duplication of effort and documentation, and help to ensure compliance with GCP.